 Having two springs will give you a little more cycle life and help get you out of a bind when one spring breaks.
 Since both torsion springs don't break at the same time, you can usually lift your garage door with the help of the unbroken spring that is pulling the door with the cables still in intact.
 The downside is two springs cost more.

 Two springs might be a good option if extra weight has been added to your garage door over time in the form of insulation, reinforcement or any other type of modification.
-Light weight polystyrene DIY insulation kits installed by homeowners could add anywhere from 15-20 lbs.
+Light weight polystyrene DIY insulation kits installed by homeowners could add anywhere from 15-20 lbs. to a garage door.

 Many homeowners don't consider the extra weight when installing these kits because each individual piece feels so light.
 All that weight adds up over time and usually has a negative impact on your garage door opener in the form of stripped drive gears and prematurely worn drive belts.
 Keep this in mind when considering these modifications.